In the past, we featured another work of yours associated with food, Emmental: how would you define your relationship with food photography?

 Is there any project or Italian food photographer that has caught your eye or aroused your interest?

-In food photography there is generally a great deal of minimalism but not much pathos: no Italian photographer has surfed the wave of successful chefs, leaving an indelible mark as an author in the ambit of food.
+In food photography, there is generally a great deal of minimalism but not much pathos: no Italian photographer has surfed the wave of successful chefs, leaving an indelible mark as an author in the ambit of food.
 Conversely, this is exactly what celebrity chefs have managed to achieve.
-I have seen some interesting photographs of Massimo Bottura’s dishes by Per-Anders Jorgensen and Thomas Ruhl, as well as some photo shots of the restaurant Le Calandre in Rubano, near Padua (chef Massimiliano Alajmo's 3-Michelin starred restaurant) by Brazilian photographer Sergio Coimbra, but I cannot say I know of any photographers with a huge personality who have made a lasting impression on me.
+I have seen some interesting photographs of Massimo Bottura’s dishes by Per-Anders Jorgensen and Thomas Ruhl, as well as some photo shoots of the restaurant Le Calandre in Rubano, near Padua (chef Massimiliano Alajmo's 3-Michelin starred restaurant) by Brazilian photographer Sergio Coimbra, but I cannot say I know of many photographers with a huge personality who have made a lasting impression on me.